saebekassebil/teoria/README.md

 ---------

- - A note object (`teoria.note`), which understands alterations, octaves, keynumber, frequency and etc. and Helmholtz notation
+ - A note object (`teoria.note`), which understands alterations, octaves, key number, frequency and etc. and Helmholtz notation

  - A chord object (`teoria.chord`), which understands everything from simple major/minor chords to advanced Jazz chords (Ab#5b9, F(#11) and such)

- - A scale object (`teoria.scale`), The scale object is a powerful presentation of a scale, which support quite a few handy methods.
-A scale can either be constructed from the predefined scales, which by default contains the 7 modes (Ionian, Dorian, Phrygian etc.) a major and minor pentatonic and the harmonic chromatic scale or from a arbitary array of intervals.
-The scale object also supports solfège, which makes it perfect for tutorials on sight reading.
+ - A scale object (`teoria.scale`), The scale object is a powerful presentation of a scale, which supports quite a few handy methods.
+A scale can either be constructed from the predefined scales, which by default contains the 7 modes (Ionian, Dorian, Phrygian etc.) a major and minor pentatonic and the harmonic chromatic scale or from an arbitrary array of intervals.
+The scale object also supports solfège, which makes it perfect for tutorials on sight-reading.

- - An interval object (`teoria.interval`), which makes it easy to find the interval between to notes, or find a note which is a given interval from a note.
+ - An interval object (`teoria.interval`), which makes it easy to find the interval between two notes, or find a note that is a given interval from a note.
  There's also support for counting the interval span in semitones and inverting the interval.